DallanQ/dominion/QA.md

 > Are the phases, Action, Buy and Clean-up separated?
 I.e. do you finish playing all your action cards and then go to Buy phase or do you finish resolving?

 The phases are separate.
 You resolve everything on one Action card before playing another.
 Only when you have finished playing Action cards do you move on to the Buy phase.

+> Does playing a Workshop action card use up your buy in the Buy phase?

+No - you Gain a card there and then.
+(Note that many of the terms used on cards, including Gain, have specific meanings defined in the rules.)

 > If you don't have any Treasure cards on your hand, do you still get to buy Kingdom cards with the coins provided by playing action cards, e.g. Market +1 coin?